diunko/cocaine-book/ru/nodejs-framework-detailed.md

 This layer's task is to read arrived data from socket, decode it, and when a complete message is received, pass it up to the upper layer.
-The same thing for messages coming downward from upper layer: it stores them to buffer, and writes to socket.
+The same thing for messages coming downward from upper layer: it stores them to buffer, and feeds it's buffer gradually to the socket.

 #### Worker, Client